 Cycling Cadence Mather

-In order to increase your cadence, you’ll need to improve your technique, when mountain biking, you should aim to keep your cadence between 80 and 100 revolutions per minute.
-By doing so, you’ll be able to maintain the same maximum speed for the duration of your ride, thereby enhancing your endurance and burning calories.
+In order to increase your cadence, you’ll need to improve your technique, for XC mountain biking, you should aim to keep your cadence between 80 and 100 revolutions per minute, by doing so, you’ll be able to maintain the same maximum speed for the duration of your ride, thereby enhancing your endurance and burning calories.

 XC Mountain Biking Is a HIIT Training